ManimCommunity/manim/docs/source/installation/troubleshooting.rst

 cm-super
 --------

 Did you install LaTeX using MiKTeX?
 If so, open the MiKTeX console, install the ``cm-super`` package, then delete the ``media`` directory and try to render the scene again.

 Config
 ------

-We've dropped the use of CONFIG in the Community Version :doc:`version 0.2.0<../changelog/0.2.0-changelog>`, released in January 2021.
+We've dropped the use of CONFIG in the
+Community Version :doc:`version 0.2.0<../changelog/0.2.0-changelog>`, released in January 2021.
 This means parameters that were previously specified in the CONFIG dictionary should now be passed directly into the constructor.
-Practically, this means that old constructions like
+Practically, this means that old constructions like:

 .. code-block:: python